A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: Introduction

 Despite its widespread adoption and versatility, the semi-analytical 3D-CWT is not the only numerical approach developed in recent years for PCSEL design.
 For instance, several studies have employed rigorous coupled-wave analysis (RCWA)\cite{xu2024modeling,song2018first,liu2023design}, which enables accurate calculations of resonant frequencies, quality factors, and optical field distributions, as well as related laser performance metrics.
 More recently, Persson et al. introduced the k-space weighted loss estimation (kSWLE) approach\cite{persson2025finite}, which allows for accurate evaluation of both vertical and lateral optical losses of lasing modes and thus provides an alternative to finite-size implementations of 3D-CWT.
 Loss estimation in finite PCSELs has also been addressed using a probabilistic Markov chain model, as proposed in Ref.~\cite{liu2023probabilistic,liu2025interdependence}.
-Another study particularly relevant to the present work compares several effective-index-based approaches\cite{lang2025assessment}, including the so-called iterated effective-index method (I-EIM), with fully three-dimensional numerical methods, namely RCWA and the transmission-line method (TLM).
+Another study by Lang et al.\cite{lang2025assessment}, which is particularly relevant to the present work, compares several effective-index-based approaches, including the iterated effective-index method (I-EIM), with the semi-analytical guided-mode expansion (GME) method\cite{zanotti2024legume} and rigorous methods such as RCWA and the transmission-line method (TLM).

 In addition, fully three-dimensional simulations based on the finite-element method (FEM)—as implemented in COMSOL Multiphysics—have also been applied to PCSELs, for example, in Ref.~\cite{hsieh2025impact}.

 Although both effective-index-based and fully three-dimensional methods have been extensively developed and applied to PCSELs, a systematic comparative analysis that identifies qualitative differences in their predictions and explores their potential for predictive synergy remains lacking.
 In this article, we introduce such a comparative scheme, wherein rigorous numerical methods are employed as "phenomenological" inputs within a generalized coupled-wave theory framework.
 Since this framework incorporates explicit input from a chosen rigorous method, it can also be regarded as a hybridized CWT framework.
 While the proposed technique is, in principle, applicable to a wide variety of PCSEL types, it is demonstrated here using two otherwise well-studied configurations.